 3. Jim Carrey in Yes Man (2008)

-You might know of Jim Carrey, born 1962 in Newmarket, Canada, from classic comedies such as Mask, Bruce Almighty and Liar Liar.
+You might know of Jim Carrey, born 1962 in Newmarket, Canada, from classic comedies such as Mask (1994), Bruce Almighty (2003), and Liar Liar (1997).
 He's got some signature lines and moves that make him one of the most well-known comedians of our generation.

 I love Yes Man; it's one of those movies that makes you want to get up and live life.
-Carrey was adorable in this - a middle-aged guy you feel quite sorry for, and feel happy when he does.
+Carrey was adorable in this—a middle-aged guy you feel sorry for when he's down and feel happy for when he's up.
 I definitely recommend it whether you like Jim Carrey or not.

-These three movies show that actors can be versatile and step up to play a role they don't normally play.
+These four movies show that actors can be versatile and step up to play a role they don't normally play.
 Grab a blanket and some snacks and check out these great films!

 © 2017 Poppy